confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 # Gap Analysis

 The following shortcomings were identified by performing a gap analysis of the current WIMSE architecture {{-WIMSE}} against the requirements underlying Trustworthy Workload Identity (TWI).
-The gap analysis provides a basis for identifying extensions necessary to meet the level of trustworthiness required by Confidential Computing environments.
+The gap analysis provides the basis for identifying extensions necessary to meet the level of trustworthiness required by Confidential Computing environments.

 * Protection of Credentials at runtime and insufficient Runtime Attestation:
-  * Risk that credentials in memory could be exposed if a Workload’s execution environment is compromised.
+  * Without Confidential Computing, there is always a risk that Credentials in memory could be exposed if a Workload’s execution environment is compromised.
   * Confidential Computing does not trust its hosting environment and relies on each Workload attesting itself.
 * Token replay and misuse:
   * Token binding, even if used, is not sufficient unless the secrets underpinning the Workload Credentials are protected from leakage.
-* Lack of verifiable workload composition accessible through Credential Provenance
+* Lack of verifiable workload composition accessible through Credential Provenance:
   * When a Relying Party receives a Credential, or when an auditor examines a log of decisions by a Relying Party, it is unable to peform additional checks on the security properties of the Workload or the process involved in creating it, beyond the claims communicated inside the Credential.

 # Alignment or Synergy with WIMSE Architecture

 WIMSE defines an architecture for managing Workload Identity in multi-system environments.

-1. The WIMSE Architecture, explains the core concept of Workload Identity in-line with the concept of identity in a TWI world.
+1. The WIMSE Architecture explains the core concept of Workload Identity in-line with the concept of identity in the TWI world.
-2. WIMSE model has a CA/Credential issuer that is responsible with provisioning identity Credentials to the Workload.
+2. WIMSE model has a CA/Credential issuer that is responsible for provisioning identity Credentials to the Workload.
 TWI requirement is roughly similar in terms of issuing credentials.
 However, the requirements and policies applied when issuing Credentials vary as described in the Extensions section below.
 3. WIMSE Architecture defines Trust Domain, which is the authority that identifies domain within which the identifier is scoped.
 TWI Architecture is aligned with this basic building block.

 # Extensions to the WIMSE Architecture